kaustubh-karthik/anki/elites/docs/01_feature_plan_conversation_practice_mode.md

 - Refactored `anki-conversation run` to use `ConversationSession` and added unit coverage for running a full session without any UI.
 - Ran `./ninja check` successfully (full build including aqt tests).

+### 2025-12-18 — Codex

+- Added a deterministic offline `LocalConversationProvider` that implements the same strict JSON contract and safe-mode budgeting (no network/API key required).
+- Wired the local provider into `anki-conversation` (`--provider local`) and the desktop bridge (when `ConversationSettings.provider == "local"`), enabling local-only smoke testing.
+- Added unit coverage to ensure the local provider obeys safe-mode constraints, and verified with `./ninja check`.

 ## Open Issues

 - [ ] Decide on default local dictionary source and licensing (offline-first, redistributable).